Securitybits-io/blog.securitybits.io/_posts/2019-08-10-ropemporium-2-callme.md

 ---
+layout: post
+current: post
+cover: assets/images/posts/2019/08/ropemporium-2-callme/pexels-photo.jpg
+navigation: True
 title: 'ROPEmporium: 2-Callme (64-bit)'
 date: 2019-08-17
-thumbnailImagePosition: left
-thumbnailImage: /img/posts/2019/08/ropemporium-2-callme/pexels-photo.jpg
-coverImage: /img/posts/2019/08/ropemporium-2-callme/pexels-photo.jpg
-coversize: partial
-coverMeta: out
-metaAlignment: center
-clearReading: true
-categories:
-- Exploit-Development
-- ROPEmporium
-- CTF
 tags:
-- ctf
-- dev
-- getting-started
-- ropemporium
-- rop
-- exploit
+  - exploit-dev
-showTags: false
-showPagination: true
-showSocial: true
-showDate: true
-comments: false
-summary: "Continuing the ROP Series with Callme, this time going through Calling conventions"
+class: post-template
+subclass: 'post'
+author: christoffer
 ---

+> Continuing the ROP Series with Callme, this time going through Calling conventions

 Now if you haven't caught on, this is a series!
-I went through a bit about calling parameters in the previous post [1-Split](https://blog.securitybits.io/2019/08/ropemporium-1-split-64-bit/), and in this post we'll dig into it a bit more and make 3 consecutive calls with 3 specific parameters.
+I went through a bit about calling parameters in the previous post [1-Split](https://blog.securitybits.io/ropemporium-1-split-64-bit/), and in this post we'll dig into it a bit more and make 3 consecutive calls with 3 specific parameters.

 ## Description